 SEND home/school transport

-Cambridgeshire local authority’s transport team, which provides the SEND Transport home/school service, transports over 12000 children and young people to and from school every day.
+SEND home/school transport in Cambridgeshire is provided through the local authority’s transport team, which arranges journeys and vehicles for over 12000 children and young people to and from school every day.

 There are around 1130 SEND students and pupils, although numbers change due to social services’ client requirements.